sagarpatel521/Tic-tac-toe/README.md

 <br>

 # User flow
-### Step 1.
-After Selecting Player Game will Start
+### 1. After Selecting Player Game will Start

-### Step 2.
-During the game User will able to take mouse as a Gun
+### 2. During the game User will able to take mouse as a Gun

-### Step 3.
-On User click Gun Point will fire gun bullet
+### 3. On User click Gun Point will fire gun bullet
 <br>
 <p align="center">
   <img src="images/Game shot.png">